thekohler/kohler_clio2_project/README.md

 # kohler_clio2_project

-This project constitutes my final paper for Clio2 in Spring 2019 with Dr. Lincoln Mullen.
+This project constitutes my final paper (Disenfranchised and Depatriated: Slavery, Secession, and the Election of 1860 in Virginia) for Clio2: Computational History in Spring 2019 with Dr. Lincoln Mullen.

 All census and election data is in the mapping_files folder, including a .pdf version I found of the 1860 election data which I originally only had in newspaper form.